 Don't just take it from us, Thanos feels the same way:

-This confidence level is increased as more users interact with the component being tested, and complete the goal defined above.
+This confidence level increases as more users interact with the component being tested, and complete the previously-defined goal.
 Additionally, the length of the test plays a role in helping Unstack define that confidence level.

 At this point, all that's left to do is to give this test a name and hit "Publish changes and start test" to save your changes and push the test live.

 When giving it a name remember that you're going to be looking to this test for insights at a later date.
 Therefore, naming it something that's understandable to you at a glance will be paying it forward to your future self.
-For the above example I'd name the test something along the lines of "Homepage Quote - Tyler Redner/Brian Arnold" so that down the line I'll remember exactly what's being tested.
+For the above example I'd name the test something along the lines of "Homepage Hero Copy" so that down the line I'll remember exactly what's being tested and where.